 Look for job vacancies at:

-- post-qualification courses which help develop knowledge of different theoretical approaches;
+- post-qualification courses, which help to develop your knowledge of different theoretical approaches

 - development of expertise with a particular client group.

-More information on CPD can be found at BPS Professional Development Centre.
+More information can be found at the BPS Professional Development Centre.

 Clearly defined career paths are available with certain employers including the:

-There is also the opportunity to move into self-employment as you gain knowledge and experience or to combine self-employment with part-time work for an employer such as the NHS.
+With experience you can become self-employed, or combine self-employment with part-time work for an employer such as the NHS.

 As your career progresses you may become involved in consultancy or the teaching, supervision and training of other counselling psychologists.
 A senior counselling psychologist may have a portfolio of work that includes working for the NHS, while also practising privately and teaching at a university.
 There are also opportunities to move into research.